 They were replaced by that date with a new paramount Lord, the Earl of Lancaster, Thomas Plantagenet.
 He was the husband of Alice de Lacy, her fathers Henry`s only surviving heir.
-Under a life estate agreement with Henry de Lacy for the pledging of his daughter Ann to Thomas Plantagent when she was 9 years old.
+Under a life estate agreement with Henry de Lacy for the pledging of his daughter Ann to Thomas Plantagenet when she was 9 years old.
 Thus Ann’s husband became the real inheritor of the de Lacy baronies.
-Thomas Plantagenet did not have a blood connection with the de Mittons as did his wife’s family, so Mitton manor itself was then granted by Thomas Plantagenet to another family.
+Thomas Plantagenet did not have a blood connection with the de Mittons as did his wife’s family, so Mitton manor itself was then granted by Thomas Plantagenet (as the new paramount feudal lord) to another family.
 No lord of the manor resided at Mitton manor ever again.

 Some de Mittons did continue to hold land in nearby areas including Aighton that included Stonyhurst, part of the original 1102 charter lands to Ralph the Red.
+Others migrated to the Craven area to the north in the 14th century.
 Eventually some family descendant’s migrated to Canada in the late 18th and early 19th century.
-Many others remained in the Craven and continue as residents of Clitheroe to this day.
+Many others remained in the Craven area and residents of nearby Clitheroe to this day.

 “Robert de Lacy had one illegitimate child by an unknown mistress”;